The computer has rebooted from a bugcheck [Solved]

 The computer has rebooted from a bugcheck.
 If you see this error in your computer, don’t panic.
 It’s a common Windows error message and you can fix it easily.

 This error generally occurs because of the CPU, memory or the driver issue.
+Many people have resolved their problem with the solutions below.
 So you can try the following solutions to fix the error.

 The memory faulty can cause the error, so you should check your memory and make sure that it works properly.